 These types of dashboard integrations are beneficial to an organisation because they provide a single view of data.
 As a result, teams can see the progress of a project or the number of sales for a quarter.

-Dashboards can be highly customised to suit many different use cases, making them a beneficial tool in your organisation.
+Dashboards are highly customisable to suit many different use cases, this makes them a useful and beneficial tool in your organisation.